Rare trial of U.S. journalist arrested on the job begins in Iowa

 According to the tracker, the last journalist to face trial was in 2018, when a reporter for a liberal news site covering a Republican candidate in Virginia was convicted of disorderly conduct.

 In Des Moines alone, police arrested dozens of people during the demonstrations.
-According to the Register’s review of court records, Polk County eventually dismissed charges against at least 78 of them due to insufficient evidence or documentation of their arrests.
+According to the Register’s review of court records, Polk County eventually dismissed charges against at least 78 of them because of insufficient evidence or documentation of their arrests.

 The police department also said it would conduct an internal review after video showed police pepper spray a different Register reporter in the eye with tear gas after she identified herself as a reporter 17 times within 30 seconds.